 Academic Advisement Center

-The Academic Advisement Center works closely with the academic departments, administrative offices, and faculty to coordinate academic orientation and continuing advisement programs for matriculated undergraduates.
-In its function as a central clearinghouse of academic information, it provides reliable up-to-date advisement through Advisement Documents and information sheets.
-The Academic Advisement Center also monitors curriculum declarations and other components of the advisement operation.
+The Academic Advisement Center works closely with the academic departments, administrative offices, and faculty to coordinate registration advisement and continuing advisement for matriculated undergraduates.
+In its function as a central clearinghouse of academic information, it provides reliable up-to-date advisement through advisement documents, the web page, and informational sheets.
+The Academic Advisement Center also monitors curriculum declarations (e.g. declarations and changes of major) and other components of the advisement operation.

 Transfer students are admitted to the College in a specific major.
 Transfer credit evaluations are based on the requirements for that major, so it is essential that final transcripts of all previous college work be received well in advance of the registration date.